 Sugar: We don’t add too much sugar, because the mango puree in and of itself is sweet.

-Sour Cream: You can also substitute with labneh, as I’ve been known to do when on hand.
+Sour Cream: You can also substitute with labneh, as I’ve been known to do when I have it on hand.

 Lemon Juice: Just a tiny touch of lemon juice will brighten the flavor of the cheesecake.
 It won’t taste like lemon!